TaaatiMachado/Pokelisting/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Steps to run the Pokelistng project
+## Steps to run the Pokelisting project

 ```html
 1- Clone the repository